 Meet Erika

-Erika also serves as Vice-Chair of the Pittsburgh Water and Sewer Authority and sits on the boards of the Carnegie Libraries of Pittsburgh, the Carnegie Museums, PennEnvironment Research & Policy Center, and the Advisory Committee of the National Council of Jewish Women’s Center for Women.
+Erika also serves as Vice-Chair of the Pittsburgh Water and Sewer Authority and sits on the boards of the Carnegie Library of Pittsburgh, the Carnegie Museums, Squirrel Hill Health Center, and PennEnvironment Research & Policy Center.
 She is also a member of NewDEAL Leaders, a national organization of local and state leaders.
-She lives in Squirrel Hill with her husband, Jordan and their son, Evan.
+She lives with her family in Squirrel Hill.